 With volume regulation, producer prices are expected to be higher than without volume regulation.
 This price increase is beneficial to all producers regardless of size and enhances producers' total revenues in comparison to no volume regulation.
 Establishing a reserve allows the industry to help stabilize supplies in both domestic and export markets, while improving returns to producers.

 Free and reserve percentages are established by varietal type, and usually in years when the supply exceeds the trade demand by a large enough margin that the Committee believes volume regulation is necessary to maintain market stability.
-Accordingly, in assessing whether to apply volume regulation or, as an alternative, not to apply such regulation, it was determined that volume regulation was warranted for the 2008-09 season for only one of the nine raisin varietal types defined under the order.
+Accordingly, in assessing whether to apply volume regulation or, as an alternative, not to apply such regulation, it was determined that volume regulation is warranted this season for only one of the nine raisin varietal types defined under the order.

-The free and reserve percentages continue in effect, the release of the full trade demand for Natural Seedless raisins and apply uniformly to all handlers in the industry, regardless of size.
+The free and reserve percentages established by this rule release the full trade demand and apply uniformly to all handlers in the industry, regardless of size.
 For NS raisins, with the exception of the 1998-99 and 2004-05 crop years, small and large raisin producers and handlers have been operating under volume regulation percentages every year since the 1983-84 crop year.
 There are no known additional costs incurred by small handlers that are not incurred by large handlers.
 While the level of benefits of this rulemaking are difficult to quantify, the stabilizing effects of the volume regulations impact small and large handlers positively by helping them maintain and expand markets even though raisin supplies fluctuate widely from season to season.
 Likewise, price stability positively impacts small and large producers by allowing them to better anticipate the revenues their raisins will generate.